CortexIntelligentAutomation/docs/content/static/2023.5/images/_ReadMe.md

 # Editing the files

-All images in this folder are editable and can be modified using [Diagrams Online](https://app.diagrams.net/) or [Diagrams Desktop](https://github.com/jgraph/drawio-desktop/releases/)
+All images in the `editable` folder are editable and can be modified using [Diagrams Online](https://app.diagrams.net/) or [Diagrams Desktop](https://github.com/jgraph/drawio-desktop/releases/)

 ## Service Fabric Cluster Screenshots